AESTHETICS OF SOLIDARITY

 KURINGA FORUM THEATRE FESTIVAL – Art | Activism | Action

 The KURINGA Forum Theatre Festival is an international space for dialogue in which artists perform images of their reality, audiences share ideas to transform that reality and through aesthetic means all together search for alternatives for building solidarity.

-The Festival is also a celebration of the 10th anniversary of KURINGA – space for Theatre of the Oppressed in Berlin – which through its Qualification Programme, and connection with local theatre groups and several networks, has developed a powerful international community.
+The Festival was also the celebration of the 10th anniversary of KURINGA – space for Theatre of the Oppressed in Berlin – which through its Qualification Programme, and connection with local theatre groups and several networks, has developed a powerful international community.
 Local and international theatre groups will bring Forum Theatre Plays that approach the concept of solidarity based on their social experiences and concrete political struggles in order to dialogue with the Festival audience to rehearse concrete actions through theatrical interaction.
-A KURINGA international cast will produce a play facing the question “What does solidarity look like after the pandemic?” for the Festival’s opening.
+A KURINGA international cast produced a play called Signs of Solidarity facing the question “What does solidarity look like after the pandemic?” for the Festival’s opening.

 The KURINGA Forum Theatre Festival proposes to break down the barrier between stage and audience through collective interventions, stimulating spectators to come together and search for strategies to overcome the oppression represented on stage.

-Beside the theatre presentations, the Festival Programme will include a Street Parade, a Theatre Symposium, Dramaturgical Laboratories (based on plays from the festival) and sessions to share praxis experiences.
+Beside the theatre presentations, the Festival Programme included a Street Parade, a Theatre Symposium, Dramaturgical Laboratories (based on plays from the festival) and sessions to share practical experiences.